Code-Institute-Submissions/KitesurfingTechie-Kitesurfing-for-Beginners/README.md

 <img src="assets/images/README-images/checker-errors.JPG" alt="errors">

+Bug: Error: I tried adding and id to the iframe, and adding the width and height into css.
+Unfortuntely it did work as I had hoped.
+I asked Slack community and Tutor Support to help.

 Bug: Warning Header: I do not have anything to say what the map is showing.
 Was advised by Slack Community to ignore it.

 <h1>Deployment</h1>